vespene-io/_old_vespene/docs/source/workers.rst

 Platform Support
 ----------------

-It is important to note that the builders have been developed for *OS X, BSD, and Linux operating systems, and have not been tested on windows at this point*.
+It is important to note that the builders have been developed for OS X, BSD, and Linux operating systems, and have not been tested on windows at this point.
 We openly welcome community contributions for windows builder support.
 This will probably require some *very minor* changes to add a new isolation mode, which is discussed below.
 Let's talk about this on the forum!

 .. _worker_pools: